jacob-pro/astro-tablets/documents/src/methodology.md

 ### Constellations

-Where the tablets describe a body as being within a constellation, I will approximate that position by drawing an appropriate radius around a central star within that constellation.
+Where the tablets describe a body as being within a constellation, I will approximate that position by drawing an appropriate radius around a relatively central star within that constellation.

 - Pisces: Centre: 58 Piscium, Radius: 50°
 - Aries: Centre: Nu Arietis, Radius: 30°
+- Perseus: Centre: 36 Persei, Radius: 45°
+- Auriga : Centre: Nu Aurigae, Radius: 32°

 ## References